 They don't take that long to roll together and could be prepped ahead of time and frozen for your own homemade frozen meatballs, too.

-How to Make a Large Batch of Meatball Sandwiches
+How to Bake Meatball Sandwiches

 If you want to heat the meatballs even faster, you can defrost the frozen meatballs in your fridge earlier in the morning so they take less time to brown up in the skillet.